Emergency Dentistry — Coatesville, PA

 Use Tools to Open Packages, Not Your Teeth

 Packages and containers were never meant to be opened with a person’s teeth.
 Instead, they require scissors or a knife.
 There are even some situations that require a can opener.
 You may find this to be a waste of time, which is why your teeth begin to look quite useful.
 Unfortunately, using your teeth to open anything will only increase your risk of serious injury.
 Teeth are strong but not indestructible.
-If you want to avoid the emergency dental office in Thorndale that you take a few extra minutes to find the right tool.
+If you want to avoid the emergency dental office in Coatesville that you take a few extra minutes to find the right tool.

 Relaxing Nitrous Oxide Dental Sedation